 Richardson backs ICC's call to defer T20 WC decision, says important to give time

-Australia pacer Kane Richardson on Thursday backed the International Cricket Committee (ICC) for deferring the decision on the fate of this year's T20 World Cup, saying it's important to give as much time possible to take make the right call.
+Australia pacer Kane Richardson on Thursday said the International Cricket Council did the right thing by deferring a decision on the fate of this year's T20 World Cup until next month as a call of this magnitude should not be rushed.
 The ICC, on Wednesday, said it will wait for another month before taking a call on the T20 World Cup, scheduled to be held in Australia in October-November.

 A vital part of Australia's T20 squad, Richardson said there was no rush to take the call.
 "It's always nice to know what's going to happen in the near future but taking as much time as we can to make a decision about this is important.
 There no rush to make a decision," Richardson was quoted as saying by cricket.com.au.